 Evaluations: AD's may collect confidential input on head coaches from the athletes at the end of each season.
 The input will be compiled anonymously and shared with the coach during a post-season evaluation conference with the AD.
 Site administration will also gather data including meeting school expectations, observations of practices and contests and other input in order to evaluate head coaches.
-Recommendations may be made for the following season.
-Coaches without satisfactory evaluations may not be asked to return the following year.
+Coaches without satisfactory evaluations may be asked not to return the following year.
 Coaches are hired on a year-to-year basis.